 Can I Take My Dog To A Dog Park?

 Remember though, there is still a small risk that people positive with COVID-19 could also be present at the park.
 Please use common sense and practice social distancing when around others.
 If you feel it necessary, wear a mask.
+This is still true now in late 2021 as new variants of Covid are still making news.

 7 Steps To Reduce Risk at a Dog Park